 They contain all the healthy, natural fiber from the fruits and vegetables you blend, so you’ll digest slowly – keeping your blood sugar stable.

 Juicing is also a great way to get the nutrients into your body, but it will eliminate the fiber.
-I consider both juicing and blending wonderful additions to a well-balanced eating plan but prefer blending.
+I consider both juicing and blending wonderful additions to a well-balanced eating plan but I prefer blending.

 What kind of greens do you put in a green smoothie?

-The greens you want in a smoothie are any of the dark, leafy greens like kale, spinach, swiss chard, collard greens, dandelion greens plus some fresh herbs like parsley or mint.
+The greens you want in a smoothie are any of the dark, leafy greens like mixed greens, kale, spinach, swiss chard, collard greens, dandelion greens plus some fresh herbs like parsley or mint.
 You can also add vegetables like cucumber, celery or carrots.
 Rotate your greens on a regular basis, and for easier beginner smoothies, use baby greens (baby kale, baby spinach, etc).

 How much fruit should you use?

 I recommend no more than 2 fruits.
 I usually stick to fruits that are lower in sugar, so apples and berries usually end up in my green smoothies over mangoes and pineapple (tropical fruit is very sweet).
 There’s nothing wrong with the sweeter fruits though, just be mindful of your overall sugar intake for the day and you’ll be fine.
 For beginner smoothies, I recommend banana and berries, as they really taste good together, and as a general rule, use 1 tropical fruit (tropical fruits are higher in sugar) with a berry or lower sugar fruit.

 What kind of blender do you use?